Asset Location, Location, Location

 Rule # 3 –

-I intend to use a “cash wedge” approach in retirement and so I don’t think I’ll ever own any bond ETFs again.
+I intend to use a “cash wedge” in semi-retirement so I don’t think I’ll ever own any bond ETFs again.

 Final asset location thoughts